eraybasar/pesdk-docs/_guides/android/v3_1/features/text.md

 ## Fonts

+The SDK comes with a predefined set of fonts, which you can examine in our demo app.
+You can download the app from the [Play Store](https://play.google.com/store/apps/details?id=com.photoeditorsdk.android.app) or clone from the [GitHub repository](https://github.com/imgly/imgly-sdk-android-demo).

 ![Editor Fonts](/assets/images/android/imgly_editor_fonts.jpg){: width="360px"}

 In order to change the available fonts or rearrange them, start with a default `ImglyConfig` as described in the [Configuration](/guides/android/v3_1/features/configuration) section and use the `getFontConfig()` method.
 This method returns